Austria has a total ban of wild animals in circuses since 2005.

 Use of wild animals for entertainment purposes in still allowed in Lithuania.

-The new Animal Welfare Law, expected to be introduced in 2018, contains a restriction of the use of wild animals in circuses.
+The new Animal Welfare Law, introduced in June 2018, contains a ban of the use of wild animals in circuses.

 CITES-protected species are forbidden from Maltese circuses since 2002.